xdrip/xdrip_docs/docs/use/alarms.md

 If an alert triggers you will see the notification in your phone drop down panel, and eventually hear the sound.

+You can snooze the alert swiping the notification, you can customize it further tapping it.

 <img src="../images/M-SNOc.png" style="zoom:75%;" />

 You can access the snooze menu by touching the notification or from xDrip+ main menu, snooze alert.